 After spending two years living the van life, and essentially, a hippie at this point (complete with the long hair and sandals), he started looking for his next step.
 Something that would tie in his appreciation for fresh food and nature, both of which had helped reverse Tyler’s chronic illnesses.

 He had first heard of homesteading in his prior lifestyle, but the looming uncertainty that came along with COVID-19 gave Tyler a push to become more self-sufficient and start learning to live off the land.

 What started out as an interest in survival gardening quickly became something he could do for the rest of his life.
 The freedom, security, and challenges from homesteading became center-points that he’d welcome to stay.

 Tyler already had some gardening experience from growing up in Orlando, Florida where he tended to citrus trees at a young age.
-Now, with over 20 years of casual gardening experience, he’s driven to put it into practice and learn more about permaculture, biodiversity, and homesteading.
+Now, with over 20 years of casual gardening experience, he’s putting it into practice and learning more about permaculture, biodiversity, and homesteading.

 Today, Tyler’s goal is to share the freedom he received from homesteading and make Couch to Homestead the most comprehensive guide to help you get started.

 To help you plant now and grow tomorrow.